bryan0x17/CPRG352-final-project/README.md

 - User account management
 - Inventory management
 - Management of accounts by admins
-- Management of categories
+- Management of categories by admins

-The app may also have some additional functionality.
+The app also has some additional functionality:
+- Upon registration, users receive an email with a link they need to follow to activate their account before they can sign in
+- Upon activating their account, users receive a welcome email
+- All user passwords are stored hashed and salted using SHA-512 hashing
+- Users can request a password reset which sends an email with a link to follow

 ## Technologies